MillenniumMachines/millenniummachines.github.io/docs/milo/faq.md

 ### What Spindle / VFD should I use?

-Most existing serialed builds are using round, 65 or 80mm, 1.5-2.2kW water-cooled spindles as outlined in the [BOM](./bom/sourcing_guide.md#electronics).
+Most existing serialized builds are using round, 65 or 80mm, 1.5-2.2kW water-cooled spindles as outlined in the [BOM](./bom/sourcing_guide.md#electronics).
 These are the easiest spindles to source and fit.

 You should buy a VFD that matches the power requirement of your spindle.
 If you would like to control your spindle automatically via gcode, then you will need to find a VFD that has at least one digital input (enable signal) and one 0-10v analogue input (spindle RPM control).